bharathpofficial/scripting_is_good/shebang(bash)/README.md

-You just need 'report' file [case sensitive] with actuall nmap Report.
+# You just need 'report' file [case sensitive] with actuall nmap Report preferably nmap -A.

 usage:
 -------------------